Introduction: Escaping the Manual Pipeline

 Connecting to Redis – easier than it looks

-Here’s what happens when someone talks to your bot:
+Here’s what happens when someone talks to the bot:

 User says "Hi!" → Check who they are → Get their history → Add context → Send to AI → AI responds → Save everything → User sees response